-EY Estonia leadership is responsible for setting the right tone at the top and demonstrating EY's commitment to building a better working world through behavior and actions.
-While the tone at the top is vital, our people also understand that quality and professional responsibility start with them.
+EY Estonia's leadership is responsible for setting the right tone at the top and demonstrating EY's commitment to building a better working world through behavior and actions.
+While the tone at the top is vital, our people also understand that quality and professional responsibility start with them and that within their teams and communities, they are leaders too.
 Our shared values, which inspire our people and guide them to do the right thing, and our commitment to quality are embedded in who we are and in everything we do.

-The EY approach to business ethics and integrity is contained in the EY Global Code of Conduct and other policies, and is embedded in the EY culture of consultation, training programs and internal communications.
-Senior management regularly reinforces the importance of performing quality work, complying with professional standards, adhering to our policies, leading by example and through various communications.
-Also, EY's quality review programs assess professional service as a key metric in evaluating and rewarding all professionals.
+The EY approach to business ethics and integrity is contained in the EY Global Code of Conduct and other policies and is embedded in the EY culture of consultation, training programs and internal communications.
+Senior management regularly reinforces the importance of performing quality work, complying with professional standards, adhering to our policies, and leading by example.
+In addition, EY assesses the quality of professional services provided as a key metric in evaluating and rewarding EY professionals.